-Clinical Laboratory Science and Medical Technology

-Students in Integrated Biological Sciences or any other biological sciences major track may choose to enter a Clinical Laboratory Sciences internship provided they have taken Microbiology (BIOS 321) and Immunology (BIOS 486A and B).
-A year spent in a licensed clinical facility qualifies a student to take the American Society of Clinical Pathologists registry exam to become an officially registered medical technologist.
-This program prepares students for work in hospital 7I laboratories, public health bureaus, and other laboratories concerned with medical diagnosis and investigation.
-The job market is excellent.
-Courses taken during the internship may count towards total credit hours in Biological Sciences if the student is registered at Ohio University, but do not substitute for particular course requirements.
-Students are strongly urged to see a clinical laboratory faculty advisor during their sophomore year if they are interested in this program.
+Clinical Laboratory Science and Medical Technology Students in any biological sciences major track may choose to enter a Clinical Laboratory Sciences internship provided they have taken Microbiology (BIOS 321) and Immunology (BIOS 489A,B).
+The internship year in a licensed clinical facility qualifies a student to take the American Society of Clinical Pathologists registry exam to become a registered medical technologist.
+The program prepares students for work in hospital, public health, and medical diagnosis laboratories.
+Students registered at Ohio University may count courses taken during this period towards total credit hours in Biological Sciences.